Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 Where it struggles: limited non-cancer coverage relative to broad clinical genetics platforms.
 Most mature on hereditary cancer, less so on rare disease, reproductive genetics, or research-oriented workflows.
 Price: free Individual; Provider Portal on application.
 Who it's for: cancer genetics services, familial cancer clinics.
 See FamGenix vs Evagene.

-Where we struggle: Evagene is in Alpha.
-We do not have the decade-plus enterprise track record of Progeny, the HPO depth of Phenotips, the FHIR-native hospital footprint of TrakGene, or the cancer-risk model breadth of FamGenix.
-If your procurement criteria weight installed base and longevity first, we are not yet the right answer.
-If you lead with AI-first workflows, programmatic access, and a modern API surface, we are.
+Where we don't lead.
+Evagene is in Alpha.
+We do not have the decade-plus enterprise track record of Progeny Clinical, the HPO depth of Phenotips, the FHIR-native hospital footprint of TrakGene, or the bundled BOADICEA v6 / Tyrer-Cuzick v8 of FamGenix.
+We do not have HIPAA / GDPR / DSPT / CE+ certifications.
+If your procurement criteria weight clinical-grade compliance, installed base, and longevity first, we are not the right answer in 2026 — we say so plainly.
+If you weight gesture drawing, single-platform feature breadth, contemporary UX, or AI-agent integration, we are.
 Price: free during Alpha via waiting list.
-Who it's for: services building AI-assisted genetics workflows, teams integrating pedigrees into custom tooling, researchers using agent-based AI.
+Who it's for: clinicians and researchers who want a fast, modern web pedigree tool with the broadest single-tool feature surface in the field; teams building AI-agent workflows; educators and students wanting access to twenty published risk-model algorithms in one place; family-history documentation users.

 6. Progeny Cloud — best free clinical option